H-1B visa approvals face massive drop — Top 7 Indian companies got only 4,573 nods in FY25; why it matters | Company Business News

 Over half of new H-1B petitions went to employers with 15 or fewer approvals for H-1B petitions for initial employment, and 72% went to employers with 100 or fewer approvals, the report said.

-H-1B visa approvals are in the limelight at present as debates have erupted over highly skilled immigration, workforce shortages and US competitiveness as President Donald Trump continues his crackdown on immigration.
+H-1B visa approvals are in the limelight at present, as debates have erupted over highly skilled immigration, workforce shortages and US competitiveness, amid US President Donald Trump's crackdown on immigration.

-Imposing an exorbitant $100,000 fee on new H-1B visa applications, Trump has said that the US does not have enough American talent who are working in key US industries.
+Even while imposing an exorbitant $100,000 fee on new H-1B visa applications, Trump said that the US does not have enough American talent to work in key US industries.

-Recently addressing the US-Saudi Investment Forum, Trump said he will “welcome” to the US skilled immigrants who will “teach” American workers to develop complex products like chips and missiles, noting he may take a “little heat” over this from his base which supports immigration restrictions.
+Recently addressing the US-Saudi Investment Forum, Trump said he will “welcome” to the US skilled immigrants who will “teach” American workers to develop complex products like chips and missiles, adding that he may take a “little heat” over this from his base which supports immigration restrictions.